 For many veterans, their military service brought challenges that can be hard to navigate.
-Their experiences — whether in combat or when adjusting back to civilian life — are stressful and can be traumatizing, and for some, can lead them to turn to alcohol or drugs as a way to cope.
-While there are some symptoms of addiction stand out immediately, the signs of drug abuse in veterans may not always be what you expect.
+Their experiences — whether in combat or when adjusting back to civilian life — are stressful and can be traumatizing.
+For some, it can lead them to turn to alcohol or drugs as a way to cope.
+While some symptoms of addiction stand out, the signs of drug abuse in veterans may not always be what you expect.
 What seems like mood swings, withdrawal from family or friends, or difficulty sleeping could actually indicate a deeper problem.
-Recognizing a problem with substance use early in veterans is important in helping them get the support and care they need to heal.
+Recognizing substance abuse early in veterans is important in helping them get the support and care they need to heal.

 Substance Abuse among Veterans

-The stressors of military life, such as permanently moving their families, serving in combat, trauma, and readjusting to the civilian world, make our veteran population more susceptible to addiction.
+The stress of military life, such as permanently moving their families, combat, trauma, and readjusting to the civilian world, make veterans more susceptible to addiction.
 To cope with the psychological distress, many veterans turn to legal or illegal substances.

 Despite the differences in physical symptoms, some common social and behavioral red flags could mean a veteran is struggling with substance use.